mtimjones/7drl/README.md

 - [ ]  In the stats section, show the direction of the closest animal and protector.
 (Stretch)

+- [ ]  Add support for mouse click detection (for projectiles).

+- [ ]  Add a sling which is attained after killing a random number of animals.
+The sling shoots for 8 spaces + player level.

 - [ ]  Think about weapons and effects.
 Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
 (Stretch)

 - [ ]  Add towers that reduce health within a distance, or shoot at the player.
 Perhaps these could be at the end near the exit.